 - NABs Discovery Wizard: Locates available NABs and lets you specify the ones to be exported. - Internet Domains Discovery Wizard: Identifies associated Internet domains.

-Run these two Wizards now, to prepare for the Directory Export Wizard in the next step below.
+Run these two wizards to prepare for the Directory Export Wizard in the next step.
 For operational details, see the Migrator for Notes to Exchange Administration Guide.

 Step 8: Export Notes directory data